5 min read

 A system can manipulate symbols successfully without understanding meaning the way people do.

-The builder question is: where must human meaning and responsibility stay explicit?
+The builder question is: where must human meaning, ownership, authority, and responsibility stay explicit?

 Minsky: intelligence can be modular